lsst/LDM-135/index.rst

 is expected to be optimized and alleviated in the near future.

-More complex queries, such as a query that selects from a mid-size region showed linear scalability as well (Figure 15).
-The one time 6-sec “jump” between 100 and 150 node test is attributed to switching to different number of chunks: as we reduced the size of the cluster from 150 to 100 nodes, we excluded some chunks that were previously falling inside searched region.
+More complex queries, such as a query that selects from a mid-size region showed linear scalability as well (:numref:`fig-in2p3-mid-size-area`).
+The one time 6-sec “jump” between 100 and 150 node test is attributed to switching to different number of
+chunks: as we reduced the size of the cluster from 150 to 100 nodes, we excluded some chunks that were previously falling inside searched region.

 We were also able to run complex queries, such as full table scans and near neighbor queries, and did not observe any anomalies.